Sudhir-Hegde-ML/Learning-PyATS/README.md

 ```
 **Additional Notes:**

-ake sure to activate your virtual environment whenever you want to work on your project using pyATS.
+Make sure to activate your virtual environment whenever you want to work on your project using pyATS.

 if you're planning to use additional pyATS libraries, you can install them in the same virtual environment by running pip install **<library-name>** after activating the environment.